Linear-in-momentum spin orbit interactions in planar Ge/GeSi heterostructures and spin qubits: Application to Ge hole spin qubits

 In Fig.~\ref{fig:numerics}a, the sharp feature at $\theta=90^\circ$ is dominated by the $g$-TMR NS mechanism arising from the coupling between the in-plane and vertical motions of the hole in the non-separable confinement potential and drive field \cite{martinez2022hole}.
 The out-of plane, $\propto B_z$ background results from the linear Dresselhaus and cubic Rashba SOIs.
 Their contributions are cut off in-plane by the small $g$-factors $g_x$ and $g_y$ [see Eq.~\eqref{eq:fRabi}].
 The balance between these two interactions can be assessed by comparing the Rabi frequencies along $z$ at finite $c_\mathrm{int}$ (linear Dresselhaus plus cubic Rashba SOIs) and at $c_\mathrm{int}=0$ (cubic Rashba SOI only).
 In the present case (even number of Ge MLs), $\alpha_\mathrm{D}$ is small because symmetry is broken only by the weak vertical electric field of the gates.
 Yet the linear Dresselhaus interaction already outweighs cubic Rashba SOI [$f_\mathrm{R}(\vec{B}\parallel\vec{z})=1.96$\,MHz/mV/T at $c_\mathrm{int}=55.9$\,meV\,\AA\ {\it vs} $f_\mathrm{R}(\vec{B}\parallel\vec{z})=0.61$\,MHz/mV/T at $c_\mathrm{int}=0$].
 Using Eq.~\eqref{eq:fRabi} along $z$ and $y$ we estimate $\alpha_\mathrm{D}\approx-0.19$\,meV\,\AA, which would correspond to an average vertical electric field $E_z=0.29$\,mV/nm according to Fig.~\ref{fig:DresselhausKPEz}, in line with the estimates of section \ref{sec:analytical}.
 The prevalence of linear Dresselhaus SOI is even more striking for an odd number of Ge MLs (Fig.~\ref{fig:numerics}d), where $f_\mathrm{R}(\vec{B}\parallel\vec{z})=18.34$\,MHz/mV/T is $\approx 30$ times larger than for cubic Rashba SOI only ($\alpha_\mathrm{D}\approx-1.20$\,meV\,\AA\ as estimated in section \ref{sec:analytical}).
 The in-plane $g$-TMR feature is almost unchanged but becomes hardly visible on the scale of Fig.~\ref{fig:numerics}d.
 If the interfaces are not too much interdiffused, the linear Dresselhaus interaction shall therefore dominate over cubic Rashba SOI (although the LK model may underestimate the latter).
-It can give rise to a significant variability of the out-of-plane Rabi frequencies (depending on the local thickness of the well and the presence of interface steps) \cite{Martinez2022}.